Suboxone Clinics in Washington

 • Co-occurring mental health and drug abuse disorders

-• Adult men, people with trauma and clients with dual diagnosis
+• Adult men, adult women and clients with dual diagnosis

 • Naltrexone treatment